makerdao/community/governance/polls/Management of Velodrome Airdrop and veNFT - June 13, 2022.md

 * Incentivize the DAI<>USDC and DAI<>OP pairs on Velodrome.
 * Send the resulting trading fees to the MakerDAO Optimism Governance Address.

-[For context](https://twitter.com/VelodromeFi/status/1529549901239050240), MakerDAO will be recieving an airdrop totaling ~1% of voting power to direct emissions on Velodrome.
+[For context](https://twitter.com/VelodromeFi/status/1529549901239050240), MakerDAO will be receiving an airdrop totaling ~1% of voting power to direct emissions on Velodrome.

 Please review the discussion [thread](https://forum.makerdao.com/t/signal-request-incoming-velodrome-airdrop-on-optimism-velo-venft/15371) to help inform your position before voting.